Return to the BUILD

 The insert piece in this issue is just silver plastic and I wanted a little contrast and dirtiness to it.
-With a small brush, I worked some Game Color Black Wash from Vallejo into the nooks and crevices to give it a worn oily look:
+With a small brush, I worked some Vallejo Game Color Black Wash into the nooks and crevices to give it a worn oily look:

 Like we did in Issue 9 with the right skull plate, insert the Left Head B into Left Head A from behind as shown, and secure into place with two (2) PM 2×4 mm screws: